Henley13/paper_translation_factories_2020/README.md

 ### 1. Projections
 Nuclei and cell segmentation is performed on 2D images.
-To obtain these images, we project the 3D images stored in the 4D tensor with an approach based on focus-Projections as detailed [in our paper](https://academic.oup.com/nar/article/44/22/e165/2691336):
+To obtain these images, we project the 3D images stored in the 4D tensor with an approach based on focus projection as detailed [in our paper](https://academic.oup.com/nar/article/44/22/e165/2691336):

-#### Projection of DAPI image**
+#### Projection of DAPI image
 Resulting image is named `nuc_focus`.

 ```python